 If you’re looking for a versatile Bluetooth speaker that works for music and movies in your home, prioritize one that lets you adjust EQ.
 Some speakers sound great for music, but not for dialogue.
 Go ahead and play with EQ settings to bring clarity to muffled speech, or extra oomph to music by raising the bass.
 Because the frequency responses for clear dialogue don’t always play well with folks who also like bass-heavy music (at 20Hz-300Hz), having the ability to adjust for different uses is important.

-Bass tends to be weak on small woofers, and unfortunately, these are also the frequencies that seemingly disappear in outdoor spaces.
+Bass tends to be weak on small woofers; unfortunately, these are also the frequencies that seemingly disappear in outdoor spaces.
 Look for speakers with apps (or buttons) that let you change EQ for different environments.
 If your speaker lacks EQ settings altogether, or any accompanying app, check if your device has its own, check your streaming service EQ settings, or try a third party app.

 For example, navigating through the Settings menu and then Sounds & Vibration menu on my Huawei P30 smartphone reveals a Dolby Atmos setting with limited EQ adjustment.
-Many smartphones, TVs, tablets, and computers have a degree of EQ control built-in.
+Many smartphones, TVs, tablets, and computers have a degree of EQ control built in.

 IP ratings are the difference between making a splash and ruining the party